Peacesimon/HR-Project/README.md

 ![HR HM](https://github.com/user-attachments/assets/41ae6711-0b4b-4a69-8e9c-cb248f612497)

-### Key Metrics Analyzed
-- Total Workforce: 27 employees
-- Attrition Count: 7 employees
-- Current Headcount: 20 employees
-- Attrition Rate: 26% (significantly higher than organization-wide rate of 16%)
-- Average Age: 37 years

-### Demographics Analysis
-**Gender Distribution of Attrition:**
-- Male: 57.14%
-- Female: 42.86%

-**Educational Background:**
+##### Key Findings
+- From the total employee in the organisation, Human Resource have 27 employees and the number of people that left the organisation is 7 with an attrition rate of 26%.
+- Attrition count by department shows that  59 people left R&D, 29 from sales department and 1 from HR.
 - 100% of departing employees had HR educational backgrounds

-## Key Findings
+ - HR department's 26% attrition rate exceeds organizational average by 10%

 ### Critical Issues Identified
 1. **High Attrition Rate**
-   - HR department's 26% attrition rate exceeds organizational average by 10%

    - Small team size magnifies impact of each departure

 2. **Team Composition Challenges**